tess-jl/aws-developer-course/notes/18_AWS_Security_Encryption.md

 *How does Encryption SDK work?*
 -client uses CLI or SDK, has a big file --> make GenerateDataKey API call to KMS --> KMS checks IAM perms good then 1) generates Data Key (DEK) and 2) encrypt data key with CMK --> **plain text data key and encrypted data key** sent back to client

-plain text data key = for client-side encryption --> get an encrypted file via this data key --> NOW delete the plain text DEK --> file file has the encrypted file and the encrypted DEK
+plain text data key = for client-side encryption --> get an encrypted file via this data key --> NOW delete the plain text DEK --> file has the encrypted file and the encrypted DEK
 --> because 2 levels of encryption = envelope encryption

+-when call GenerateDataKey Api --> 2 fields in res 1) plain text 2) encrypted data key that's stored in the file

 *How does Decryption of envelope data work?* client with encrypted data makes call to Decrypt API in KMS--> KMS will check IAM perm and KMS will decrypt using CMK and send back the decrypted, plain text data key to client

-client uses plain text DEK to decyrpt the big file client side
+client uses plain text DEK to decrypt the big file client side

 ### Encryption SDK Hands On
 https://aws-encryption-sdk-cli.readthedocs.io/en/latest/